-I recently re-read Dwight D. Eisenenhower’s 1957 speech (link) in which he referenced this famous quote “Plans are worthless, but planning is everything”.
+I recently re-read Dwight D. Eisenhower’s 1957 speech (link) in which he referenced this famous paradoxical quote “Plans are worthless, but planning is everything”.

-As a software leader/manager/developer, when I encounter resistance during the planning and design stages of software projects, I’ve concluded that the greatest source of miscommunication almost invariably stems back to this fundamental concept of “plans vs planning”.
+As a software leader/manager/developer, when I encounter resistance during the planning and design stages of software projects, the source of miscommunication often stems back to this fundamental concept of “plans vs planning”.

 This approach to planning, as it turns out, is rooted in the US Army.
-And, as an Army Veteran, I suspect I’ve picked up this philosophy through osmosis… it’s unshakably in my DNA.
-So while my “intent” is to help teams overcome roadblocks through “planning”, but not necessarily to create a perfect “plan”, people unfamiliar with this concept initially react with confusion (or, in worse cases, anger).
+And as an Army Veteran, I suspect I’ve picked up this philosophy through osmosis.
+The intent of this project management exercise is to help teams overcome roadblocks through “planning”, but not necessarily to create a perfect “plan”.

 To better understand this principal, let’s look at Eisenhower’s comment in more detail.
 In the full context of this quote he says:

 “I tell this story to illustrate the truth of the statement I heard long ago in the Army: Plans are worthless, but planning is everything.
 There is a very great distinction because when you are planning for an emergency you must start with this one thing: the very definition of “emergency” is that it is unexpected, therefore it is not going to happen the way you are planning.”

 Eisenhower is acknowledging that the act of planning is synthesizing and imagining an unpredictable future, and that the outcomes of a plan do not reflect how things will actually unfold.

 Although he’s referring to planning in the context of emergencies, it generally applies to any planning processes in chaotic environments; such as Software Design and Development.